Towards complete leading-order predictions for neutrinoless double $\beta$ decay

 Recent years have seen great progress in \textit{ab-initio} calculations of $0\nu\beta\beta$ decay rates of light nuclei~\cite{Cirigliano:2019vdj, Yao:2019rck, Belley:2020ejd, Novario:2020dmr, Yao:2020olm}, ranging from ${}^6$He to the experimentally relevant ${}^{48}$Ca and ${}^{76}$Ge, in each case starting from microscopic chiral nuclear forces.
 However, these decay rates only include the long-distance neutrino-exchange contributions and omit the $\tilde {\cal C}_1$ term.
 Once $\tilde {\cal C}_1$ is obtained by fitting to Eq.~\eqref{eq:sdata}, this omission can now be remedied and, for the first time, complete LO calculations can be performed of nuclear $0\nu\beta\beta$ decay rates.
 For even heavier nuclei such as ${}^{136}$Xe, which are still beyond the reach of \textit{ab-initio} techniques, the impact of the contact term should be studied indirectly, e.g., by comparing results for nuclei accessible to both \textit{ab-initio} methods and the respective nuclear model (see Ref.~\cite{Hoferichter:2020osn} for the same strategy in the context of the axial-vector current).

-For $\A_\nu$ at the kinematic point chosen in Eq.~\eqref{eq:sdata} and in the \MS scheme at $\mu_\chi=4 \mpi$ (comparable to the typical scale in cutoff regularizations), we find that the contact-term contribution adds destructively to the neutrino exchange at the 15\% level, but we stress that this is a scale- and scheme-dependent statement.
+For $\A_\nu$ at the kinematic point chosen in Eq.~\eqref{eq:sdata} and in the \MS scheme at $\mu_\chi=4 \mpi$, we find that the contact-term contribution adds destructively to the neutrino exchange at the 15\% level, but we stress that this is a scale- and scheme-dependent statement, with similar scales in cutoff schemes indicating different, in some cases even constructive, effects~\cite{Cirigliano:2021qko}.
 Moreover, as discussed in Refs.~\cite{Cirigliano:2018hja,Cirigliano:2019vdj}, while a contact term of natural size affects $\Delta I=0$ transitions such as $nn \to ppe^-e^-$ at the (10--20)\% level, its effect is amplified to the level of (50--70)\% in $\Delta I=2$ nuclear transitions due to a node in the matrix element density.
 Based on our result for $\A_\nu$, its effect can now be addressed in calculations of realistic $0\nu\beta\beta$ nuclear transitions, greatly reducing a crucial uncertainty in the interpretation of future searches for $0\nu\beta\beta$ decay~\cite{LeNoblet:2020efd,Zsigmond:2020bfx,Schmidt:2019gre,Pocar:2020zqz,Tetsuno:2020ngo,Lozza:2020xig,Gando:2020cxo}.